tomfluff/ImprovMate/README.md

 # ImprovMate

 AI-assisted improvisation practice tool for actors.
 Based on the [MyStoryKnight](https://tomfluff.github.io/MyStoryKnight/) project.
+See the [ImrovMate](https://improvmate.github.io/) project page for more details

 ## Description